 - to ensure safe social distancing can be observed you may have to wait outside before or after your vaccination - make sure you're dressed warm with sensible footwear

 Please remember, if you are experiencing any Coronavirus symptoms, are self-isolating or are awaiting test results, do not attend your vaccination appointment - you must stay at home.
 If you have to cancel please be assured that your appointment will be rearranged.
 It is more important than ever that you do not visit a vaccination site or GP Surgery if you could have Coronavirus.

-Research on the new strains of COVID-19 have shown it is highly likely that both the Pfizer and Oxford Astra Zeneca vaccines are still effective and will provide protection against the new strains
+Research on the new strains of COVID-19 have shown it is highly likely that vaccines are still effective and will provide protection against the new strains

 After you've been vaccinated

 The vaccines have been approved by the independent regulator and offer a good level of protection and reduce the risk of becoming seriously ill.
 It is not yet known whether it will stop vaccinated people from catching and carrying the virus, so when you have had your vaccination, please continue to wash your hands, maintain social distancing and a wear face mask.